ndtkhang/library_database_cli_upgrade/README.md

 # Python-Library-Database-CLI-Application
 A Command-Line Interface (CLI) project built in Python to manage library books.
-This project was created to complete the final program for the MVC3 Python Development project competition.
+This project was created to solve MVC3 Python Development project competition independently from my teammate to further my understanding of the solution.
 While developing, I practiced and deepened my skills with pandas, object-oriented programming (OOP), working with CSV files, and using SQLAlchemy for database interactions.

 # Project Purpose
 This application was built as part of completing the MVC3 Python Development project competition.
 It demonstrates various Python best practices and skills in: